 Producers of alcohol beverages consist of brewers, vintners and distillers.
 Brewers produce beer, ale and other malt beverages.
 Vintners produce wine.
-Distillers make distilled spirits products.
-Spirits are rum, vodka, whiskey, tequila, gin, liqueurs, etc.
+Distillers make distilled spirits (liquor) products.

-A standard beer, glass of wine or drink of spirits each has the same amount of pure alcohol.
+A standard drink of beer, glass of wine or drink of spirits each has the same amount of pure alcohol.
 It’ 6/10 of an ounce.

-In spite of their alcohol equivalence, society views and treats the three product categories very differently.
+Yet society views and treats the three products very differently.
 Laws often treat them unequally.
 Governments tax them at very different rates.
-And some people oppose spirits ads on TV.

 Differences in treatment mean that brewers, vintners, and distillers tend to have opposing interests.
 As a result, they typically conflict with each other.

 But there are also conflicting interests within each segment of producers.
 For example, small vintners find it hard to market their wine through wholesalers.
 They depend heavily on direct mail order sales to customers.
 But larger vintners have no such problem.
 They oppose competition by direct mail-order sales.
 Similar conflicts of interest occur among brewers and among distillers.

 Producers also operate in even smaller divisions along many different lines.
 It’s foreign vs. domestic distillers.
 California vintners vs. those in other states.
 Large brewers vs. micro brewers, and so on.
 Trade groups defend the conflicting interests of these divisions.
 For example, the Wine Institute represents only California vintners.
 Those in other states or regions have their own trade groups.
-Thus, American vintners don’t speak with one voice.
+Thus, US vintners don’t speak with one voice.
 The same is true of both brewers and disillers.

-After Repeal, a number of states became government monopoly wholesalers.
+After Repeal, a number of states became governmeant monopoly wholesalers.
 The employees are state workers.
 Those states call themselves “control states.”
 But that’s misleading.
 That’s because all states control wholesaling within their borders.